cjogles/Computer-Architecture/LS8-spec.md

 ## Memory

-The LS-8 has 8-bit addressing, so can address 256 bytes of RAM total.
+The LS-8 has 8-bit addressing, so can address 256 different bytes of RAM total.

 Memory map: